happythenewsad/cryptme/README.md

 Description
 ============

 Cryptme is a minimal, open source secret manager (think 1Password CLI).
+Other secrets/password management solutions exist, and may be the right choice for you.
+This one favors simplicity; it attempts to do one thing well, with source code simple enough for an interested individual to quickly understand.

 Installation